Understanding Satan’s Abilities! Can Satan Read Your Mind?

 Jas 1:8 A double minded man is unstable in all his ways.

 God is warning us about being a man who is indecisive, uncommitted, trying to appease everyone and God says this man is unstable in all of his ways.
-This is what concerns me about our current president in the U.S. His attitude of an all-inclusive behavior as being permissible and normal is very troubling to me.
 The term translated as “double minded” in James 1:8, is the Greek word that can mean a man who has two spirits controlling him.
-So we see a definite connection from your mind to your spirit and that is very important to understand.
-We know that when Lazarus and the rich man died their souls, minds, memory, reasoning facilities and even emotions did not die with them.
-These were still intact with their spirits.
-Therefore your ability to think is tied to your spirit and not your body.
+Therefore, we see a definite connection from our mind to our spirit and that is very important to understand.
+We know that when Lazarus and the rich man died their souls which included their minds, memory, reasoning facilities and even emotions did not die with their physical bodies.
+These were still fully intact with their spirits.
+Therefore our ability to think is tied directly to our spirit and not our body.
 A thought is a process that occurs and is associated with the human mind, but what is the source of a thought?
 Where does a thought take place and how does it work?

 Gen 6:5 And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.